simonsuska/interpredit/README.md

 ## ⚖️ License

-Interpredit is released under the GNU GPL-3.0 license.
+Interpredit is released under the MIT license.
 See [LICENSE](LICENSE) for details.